squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

  * other tests may yet be chosen for use.

+=== Architecture Re-alignment ===

+Modulating code into convenient functional units is all what 3.x is about.

+VCS has been changed to Bazaar in part to make these changes easier and more manageable.

+The makefiles still need the current functional units to be cleaned up to match the code-level cleaning that has been done.
+To build each functional unit as an internal lib* module.

+This builds on the dependency tree automation, to ensure that the functionality units are independent.

 === Patching Guidelines ===

  * a set of guidelines for all future alterations to the squid code. ''' To be finalised'''